-Health - The required cost per dwelling incurred for primary care services is £610.
-For example, if a development of 2,900 dwellings were to be built, generating an expected population of 6,670 patients, a £610 per dwelling formula would generate 720sqm of clinical space. £488,000 S106 Planning Conditions To be agreed Developer CCG NHS Local Local Centre - Incorporate a Local Centre to include an F2 convenience goods store of an appropriate size, commensurate to its location and other local shops and services Unknown S106 Planning Conditions To be agreed Developer Local Allotments - Edible space for allotments, community orchards and community planting Unknown S106 Planning Conditions To be agreed Developer Local Country Park/Community Woodland - a new 23ha country park and community woodland on the western boundary of the site.
-Tree Planting - the contribution of 5 trees per dwelling Unknown £100 per dwelling S106 Planning Conditions To be agreed Developer Local and on site Sports Facilities and space - Incorporate a built community facility including changing accommodation and outside space for sports pitches.
-Unknown S106 Planning Conditions To be agreed Developer Sport England Local Amenity Green Space - 4ha of high quality, multifunctional open space to meet recreational open space needs throughout the site. £125 per square metre S106 Planning Conditions Throughout the development Developer Local and on site
+Health.
+The very inedeest year developer in accomed for C400 000 0400 Taba Davidanas Land Health - The required cost per dwelling incurred for £488,000 S106 To be Developer Local primary care services is £610.
+For example, if a Diameira agreed CCG development of 2,900 dwellings were to be built, Planning NHS generating an expected population of 6,670 patients, a Conditions £610 per dwelling formula would generate 720sqm of clinical space.
+2.422 Local Centre - Incorporate a Local Centre to include an Unknown S106 To be Developer Local F2 convenience goods store of an appropriate size, agreed commensurate to its location and other local shops and Planning services Conditions Incorporate space for a local recycling 'bring' bank.
+Allotments - Edible space for allotments, community Unknown S106 To be Developer Local orchards and community planting agreed Planning Conditions Country Park/Community Woodland - a new 23ha Unknown S106 To be Developer Local and country park and community woodland on the western agreed on site boundary of the site.
+Planning Conditions Tree Planting - the contribution of 5 trees per dwelling £100 per dwelling Sports Facilities and space - Incorporate a built Unknown S106 To be Developer Local community facility including changing accommodation agreed and outside space for sports pitches.
+Planning Sport England Conditions Amenity Green Space - 4ha of high quality, £125 per S106 Throughout Developer Local and multifunctional open space to meet recreational open square the on site space needs throughout the site. metre Planning development Conditions